SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 Please file feature requests (or email us directly at bioinformatics@sequencing.com) for additional things this awesome command line can do to make your life easier!

-Adding new functionality or to Learn More
+Adding new functionality and to Learn More
 ---------------

 If you would like to see specific functionality added to this project or if you'd like to learn more about the other exciting projects at Sequencing.com, please contact the Sequencing LLC bioinformatics team by emailing bioinformatics@sequencing.com.
 Thank you! -Dr. Colby